aveldanov/TheGameApp/README.md

 -    Use of graphic tools to great visuals - Canva and Appicon
 -    Delegate Pattern to transfer data between classes
 -    Depenency Injectction to streamline testing
--    External library to animate textflow
+-    External library to animate the textflow
 -    Combined `tableView` views
 -    MVVM model
 -    Separated business logic from views
+-    UserDefaults

 ### How to clone and run the app